Hello World

 Go to where your project directory was saved by NetBeans.
 Right-click the folder icon and click Send To> Compressed (zipped) folder.
 A .zip file should be created.

-Attach your zip file and submit.
-Looking at your submitted assignment, you should see a link to download your project zip file.
+If you go back to this assignment again, you should see a link to download your project zip file.

 Click the link for your project and download it to your computer, then unzip it.
 Drag the unzipped directory to the editing area of Netbeans.
 Your project should open (this will probably mean you now have two copies of your project open).